 Worcestershire Sauce vs Fish Sauce

 Though both add umami, they are distinct condiments.
+If you’re deciding which one suits your recipe, this comparison helps: Worcestershire sauce vs fish sauce.

 - Worcestershire Sauce – Blended, fermented, with tang, sweetness, and spice.